dhuseby/hlakit/atari-lynx-mos65sc02.md

 // turn off .lnx header output to get raw binary
 #lnx.off

-// specify RAM to be from 0x0200 to the start
+// locate the main function at 0x0200 in RAM and
-// of the two video buffers at 0xC038
+// that it cannot bigger than 0xBE38 bytes.
 #ram.org 0x0200, 0xBE38

 function noreturn main()